indieisaconcept/grunt-context/README.md

 + Helper

-A helper is also available which will allow other tasks to support overriding config properties via the commandline or for general config overriding.
+A helper is also available which will allow other tasks to support overriding config properties via the command line or for general config overriding.

 ```javascript